What to know about education savings accounts, the school choice measure making waves in states

 “In many of our rural areas here in the state, there is not access to a private institution.
 So, in real terms, in practice, people who are in our rural communities will be subsidizing parents who live in larger areas, larger urban areas, suburban areas that have a higher frequency of private institutions,” Beranek said.

-Perhaps the biggest concerns raised by opponents of ESAs is they take away money from public schools and there isn’t enough transparency on how the money is used.
+Perhaps the biggest concern raised by opponents of ESAs is they take away money from public schools and there isn’t enough transparency on how the money is used.

 “My primary issue being as a classroom teacher and a parent is that it does directly defund our local public schools,” said Beth Lewis, director of Save Our Schools in Arizona.